frenchhornbro/startup/notes.md

 When an authToken expires, it will be read as `undefined`.

+Cookies are handled in the Header, but this format allows Express to handle cookies for you in a simpler way

 ## Loops
 `for in` iterates over an object's property names (gives the index number for arrays, the key for maps) `for of` iterates over an iterable's property values (gives the value for arrays and maps)